Jerrywin666/VU-DETAIL.github.io/publication.md

   in Proc.
 International Conference on Software Security and Reliability (**SERE**), 2012.

 ## Presentation
-  - "Approximate Computing for the Internet of Things: from Circuits to Applications", The Fourth IEEE International Workshop on Design   Automation for Cyber-Physical Systems (DACPS 2019).
-[PPT](file:///C:/Users/hsd00/OneDrive/Desktop/2019SPRING/Villanova/Research/DACPS_v7.pdf)
+  - "Approximate Computing for the Internet of Things: from Circuits to Applications", The Fourth IEEE International Workshop on Design   Automation for Cyber-Physical Systems (**DACPS**), Las Vegas, USA, 2019. [slides](_res/DACPS_v7.pdf)